 Uncle Jack’s Meat House

-Seth Chandlee, Managing and Founding Partner at Chandlee and Sons, put it in his own words, “Bid submitted yesterday, February 24, 2016, at 4:58pm with less than two minutes left on the clock.
+Seth Chandlee, CEO of Chandlee Holdings and Founding Partner at Chandlee and Sons, put it in his own words, “Bid submitted yesterday, February 24, 2016, at 4:58pm with less than two minutes left on the clock.
 At 5:02pm our company was awarded the job!
 Coming soon – Georgia’s one and only NYC based Uncle Jack’s Meat House.
 A seriously sweet restaurant, doubtless any others will compare.”

 On March 4 Seth commented on his Facebook page about Willie Degel, the CEO of Uncle Jack’s, and a Food Network host and motivational speaker: “Meet the Mr. Uncle Jack of Uncle Jack’s Meat House.
 A random referral followed by an introduction to Willie’s architect and BAAM, all the other Atlanta GC’s are out.
 This build will be FUN!”